cs573-21s/02-datavis-7ways/README.md

 ![ss_d3](img/ss_d3.png)

 It was challenging to replicate the chart in d3.
 I used what I learned in class to plot the marks and to style the color and size.
-The following websites were helpful in formatting the graph, but I was unsuccessful in attempting to make axis labels and get more of the details that I was able to get in other tools.
+The following websites were helpful in formatting the graph.

 (https://www.essycode.com/posts/adding-gridlines-chart-d3/)<br>
 (https://www.d3-graph-gallery.com/graph/custom_theme.html)